diligencefrozen/ConvertToPNG/README.md

 4. **Running the Application**:
    - Navigate to the folder where you extracted the application.
-   - Double-click on `ChangeToPNG.py` to run the application. <br/>If it doesn't open, right-click on the file, select 'Open with' and choose Python.
+   - Double-click on `ConvertToPNG.py` to run the application. <br/>If it doesn't open, right-click on the file, select 'Open with' and choose Python.
-   - Alternatively, you can also run the application from the terminal <br/>or command prompt by navigating to the application's folder and typing `python ChangeToPNG.py`.
+   - Alternatively, you can also run the application from the terminal <br/>or command prompt by navigating to the application's folder and typing `python ConvertToPNG.py`.

-Now you're ready to use the ChangeToPNG application to convert your WEBP images to PNG format!
+Now you're ready to use the ConvertToPNG application to convert your WEBP images to PNG format!

 ## Usage
-Upon launching ChangeToPNG, follow these simple steps:
+Upon launching ConvertToPNG, follow these simple steps:
 1. Click on the 'Select a WEBP image' button.
 2. Navigate to and select the WEBP file you want to convert.
 3. Choose the location to save the converted PNG file.